VictorXLR/z-image-turbo/README.md

 ## License

+MIT License.
+See [LICENSE](LICENSE) for details.

-This project uses the Z-Image-Turbo model.
-Check the [model card](https://huggingface.co/Tongyi-MAI/Z-Image-Turbo) for licensing information.
+Note: The Z-Image-Turbo model has its own license.
+See the [model card](https://huggingface.co/Tongyi-MAI/Z-Image-Turbo) for details.

 ## Acknowledgments